-This page provide more information about the SIMulation attack.
+This page provides more information about the SIMulation attack.

 Explanation on the SIMulation attack can be found in this paper